swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 }
 ```

-Custom parsers can conform by implementing the `match` function to return the upper bound of the matched substring, and the value constructed by the match.
 Conformers naturally inherit from `RegexProtocol`, so they can be used with all of the string algorithms generic over `RegexProtocol`.

-Here, we use Foundation framework's `FloatingPointFormatStyle<Double>.Currency` as an example. `FloatingPointFormatStyle<Double>.Currency` would conform to `CustomRegexComponent` by implementing the `match` function, with `Match` being a `Double`.
+Here, we use Foundation `FloatingPointFormatStyle<Double>.Currency` as an example. `FloatingPointFormatStyle<Double>.Currency` would conform to `CustomRegexComponent` by implementing the `match` function, with `Match` being a `Double`.
 It could also add a static function `.localizedCurrency(code:)` as a member of `RegexProtocol`, so you can refer to it as `.localizedCurrency(code:)` in the `Regex` result builder.

 ```swift
 extension FloatingPointFormatStyle<Double>.Currency : CustomRegexComponent {